Cosalá: Overview

-Cosalá is located 155 km. from state capital Culiacán.
 The Royal of the Eleven Thousand Virgins, shortened its name to the Royal Mines of Cosalá is the municipal seat.

 Francisco Iriarte y Conde, governor of Occidente State declared Cosalá the capital of the western state in 1826.
 This was due to the growing threat of attack on the former capital El Fuerte, Sinaloa by the forces of Juan Banderas, leader of the Yaqui at that point in the Yaqui Wars.

 Iriarte introduced printing in Sonora and Sinaloa and it was in Cosalá that the first newspaper of Sinaloa, "The Impartial Spectator" was published.

 In its surroundings are attractions such as the Vado Hondo waterfall and town reservoirs "Comedero" and "El Salto" a few miles from town.
 Both these lakes are stocked with largemouth bass.
 The Museum of Mineralogy mainly displays photographs and documents on the history of mining in Sinaloa.

 Cosalá was the dominant region in the social and political life of the State of Sinaloa until it became its capital in the early independent Mexico.

+Geography

+Cosalá is located 155 km. from state capital Culiacán.